civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 138

-A **court martial** may, instead of making a finding of not guilty, make a special finding of guilty if it concludes that
+A court martial may, instead of making a finding of not guilty, make a special finding of guilty if it concludes that

 the facts proved in respect of an offence being tried by it differ materially from the facts alleged in the statement of particulars but are sufficient to establish the commission of the offence charged; and

-the difference between the facts proved and the facts alleged in the statement of particulars has not prejudiced the accused person in **their** defence.
+the difference between the facts proved and the facts alleged in the statement of particulars has not prejudiced the accused person in their defence.

-**If** the **court martial makes a special finding of guilty, it** shall state the differences between the facts proved and the facts alleged in the statement of particulars.
+If the court martial makes a special finding of guilty, it shall state the differences between the facts proved and the facts alleged in the statement of particulars.

-> **Explanatory Note**:
-> Existing text of section 138:
-> *Existing Text*:
-> > Where a service tribunal concludes that
-> > the facts proved in respect of an offence being tried by it differ materially from the facts alleged in the statement of particulars but are sufficient to establish the commission of the offence charged, and
-> > the difference between the facts proved and the facts alleged in the statement of particulars has not prejudiced the accused person in his defence,
-> > the tribunal may, instead of making a finding of not guilty, make a special finding of guilty and, in doing so, shall state the differences between the facts proved and the facts alleged in the statement of particulars.

 ### Section 13